higor21/ReactAndRedux-Course/README.md

 # React And Redux Course

-> Here are my projects developed in the course.
-Among them, there are TodoList, calculator and cycle payment applications
+Here are my projects developed in the course.
+Among them, there are TodoList, Calculator and Cycle Payment applications

 ## 1. Steps to start